pepkit/peppy/docs/docs/project-config.md

 For example, by default, your jobs will run serially on your local computer, where you're running `looper`.
 If you want to submit to a cluster resource manager (like SLURM or SGE), you just need to specify a `compute` section.

-For more detail about additional features of sample annotation sheets, please refer to the [annotation sheet documentation](#sample-annotation-sheet)
+For more detail about additional features of sample annotation sheets, please see the [annotation sheet page](sample-annotation-sheet.md)
 Below is information about additional features of the project config file.

 ### Project config section: `data_sources`